Corporations are facing increased pressure to apply climate-related governance, strategy, risk metrics and disclosure.

-TCFD-related disclosures are ordinarily focused within the narrative portions of annual reports.
-In 2019 that focus is set to expand to financial statements, with the Australian Accounting Standards Board and Australian Auditing and Assurance Standards Board issuing joint guidance on the relevance of climate related risks to accounting estimate materiality assessments (from asset fair values, impairments and changes in useful life assumptions to onerous contract provisions).
+TCFD-related disclosures are ordinarily focused within the narrative portions of annual reports, such as the OFR (subject of ASIC’s updated RG247, discussed above).
+That focus is set to expand to financial statements, with the Australian Accounting Standards Board and Australian Auditing and Assurance Standards Board’s recent issue of joint guidance on the relevance of climate-related risks to accounting estimate materiality assessments (from asset fair values, impairments and changes in useful life assumptions to onerous contract provisions).

 With narrative reports ordinarily falling beyond the scope of the financial audit engagement, the AASB/AuASB Guide is particularly significant in its repositioning of climate-related risks squarely within the scope of external audit scrutiny.